rahulshc/wTools/doc/ArrayFamily.md

   | **Arrays** | dst | dst | dst | number | number | - \| number |
   | **arrayFlatten** | dst | dst | dst | number | number | - \| number |

-  Where:
+### Where

-  - *-* means thet the corresponding function hasn´t been developped.
+  - `-` means that the corresponding function hasn´t been developped.
-  - *dst* corresponds to the input array with the appended element( s ) included at its end.
+  - `dst` corresponds to the input array with the appended element( s ) included at its end.
-  - *index* corresponds to the position of the appended element in the destination array ( -1 if not appended ).
+  - `index` corresponds to the position of the appended element in the destination array ( -1 if not appended ).
-  - *number* corresponds to the number of appended elements.
+  - `number` corresponds to the number of appended elements.
-  - *index* | *appended element* means that the corresponding function currently returns *index*, but should return *appended element*.
+  - `index | appended element` means that the corresponding function currently returns `index`, but should return `appended element`.

 ## Methods of arrayRemove